rakhimov/scram/doc/theory.rst

 *************************

-RBD or Dependence Diagram(DD) is another way of showing the system component layout using a diagram with series and parallel configurations.
+RBD or Dependence Diagram(DD) is another way of showing the system component layout using a diagram with series and parallel configurations [RBD]_.
 In this analysis,
 the success of the system is shown through the paths that are still available after failure of a component.